 Feedback from patients was positive and they commented that they were treated with care, respect and dignity.
 They said staff supported them and were quick to respond to any distress or discomfort during treatment.
 Staff told us that they always interacted with patients in a respectful, appropriate and kind manner.
 We witnessed interactions between patients and staff to be kind, friendly and caring.
+The receptionists told us that they felt that this caring approach helped nervous patients relax before any dental treatment.
+Staff told us that if they were aware of a patient who was ill they would send a "Get well soon" card.
+The receptionists would also call a patient the day after a difficult extraction to check on the wellbeing of the patient.

 We observed privacy and confidentiality was maintained for patients who used the service on the day of inspection.
 We observed staff were discreet and respectful to patients.
 Staff said that if a patient wished to speak in private an empty room would be found to speak with them.
 Surgery doors were always kept closed when a patient was inside and we were told that staff always knocked on the door before entering the room to ensure that it was appropriate to enter.

 Patients' care records were stored electronically; password protected and regularly backed up to secure storage systems.
 The paper part of the care records were stored in lockable cabinets when the practice was closed.